markdist/markdist.github.com/services.md

 Our sales force includes:

-* Merchandisers covering our top 120+ customers, who are constantly in touch with them, organise shelves and give advise on orders
+* Merchandisers covering our top 120+ customers, who are constantly in touch with them, organising shelves and giving advice on orders
-* Key Account Managers responsible for orders and handle relationships with our top customers
+* Key Account Managers responsible for orders and handling relationships with our top customers
-* Pre-Sale Representatives who take orders from larger customers and have access to all assortments of products
+* Pre-Sale Representatives (PSRs) who take orders from larger customers and have access to all assortments of products
-* Van Sale Representatives who have stock availability in the van and take and deliver the order to smaller customers
+* Van Sale Representatives (VSRs) who have stock availability in the van and take and deliver the order to smaller customers
-* Delivery staff who handle orders that come via PSRs or placed in person, via phone or email
+* Delivery staff who handle orders that come via PSRs or which are placed in person, via phone or email

 Logistics
 ---------